Skip to main content

 “Each year the MLK events remind us to treasure our civil rights and the diversity that makes us stronger, makes us more competitive and enriches our culture,” said Lexington Mayor Jim Gray.

 It was a modest affair back then, with most activities taking place on campus and most of the attendees affiliated with the university.
-The scope quickly grew beyond the campus boundaries, however, with downtown events and activities attracting
+The scope quickly grew beyond the campus boundaries, however, with downtown events and

 LEXINGTON, Ky.
 (Nov.
 21, 2013) — As the nation stops to remember President John F. Kennedy on the 50th anniversary of his death Friday, Dean of University of Kentucky Libraries Terry Birdwhistell recalls his interview with former First Lady Jacqueline Kennedy Onassis on her husband's relationship with popular Kentucky Senator John Sherman Cooper.